2022 LSU Tigers football team

-The 2021 team finished 6–7, 3–5 in SEC play, finishing last in the SEC's West Division.
-Following a 49–42 victory over no. 20 Florida, it was announced that university administration and head coach Ed Orgeron had mutually agreed for Orgeron to step down following the season; the Tigers were 3–3 at the time of the announcement.
-Orgeron's final game as the Tigers' head coach was a 27–24 comeback victory against no. 15 Texas A&M, making the Tigers bowl eligible.
-Despite being bowl eligible, Orgeron announced that he would not coach in the team's bowl game; instead, offensive line coach Brad Davis served as the team's interim head coach.
-The Tigers were invited to the Texas Bowl, losing 20–42 to Kansas State.
+Before the season

 On November 30, 2021, Notre Dame head coach Brian Kelly was named LSU's 33rd head coach.
-Cincinnati offensive coordinator/tight ends coach Mike Denbrock and Kansas City Chiefs linebackers coach Matt House were named as the Tigers' new offensive coordinator and defensive coordinator, respectively.
+Cincinnati offensive coordinator/quarterbacks coach Mike Denbrock and Kansas City Chiefs linebackers coach Matt House were named as the Tigers' new offensive coordinator and defensive coordinator, respectively.

 SEC media days

 The 2022 SEC Media days were held in July 2022.
 The Preseason Polls were released in July 2022.
 Each team had their head coach available to talk to the media at the event.
 Coverage of the event was televised on SEC Network and ESPN.

 Schedule

 LSU and the SEC announced the 2022 football schedule on September 21, 2021.